MorrisMA/M65C02A/README.md

 When SIZ is applied to an instruction, the operation is doubled in size.
 While operating on 8-bit quantities, the upper half of registers and/or ALU results is forced to zero.
-This has the consequence that when mixing 8-bit and 16-bit operations, the 8-bit registers/values will appear to be unsigned to the 16-bit registers/values.
-There are only two limitations regarding promotion of ALU operations to 16-bit widths: (1) BCD arithmetic is only valid for 8-bit quantities, and (2) The Rockwell instructions cannot be promoted to 16 bits.
+This has the consequence that when mixing 8-bit and 16-bit operations, the 8-bit registers/values will appear to be unsigned to the 16- bit registers/values.
+There is one limitations regarding promotion of ALU operations to 16-bit widths: BCD arithmetic is only valid for 8-bit quantities.

 ISZ can be used whenever indirection and a 16-bit ALU operation are desired.
 IND can be used to improve the utility of instructions such as BIT/TRB/TSB by